 For any digital marketing campaign you will need to come up with a budget.
+This is one of the most crucial parts of an effective campaign yet is still often overlooked by marketers.
+How much are you willing to pay?
+Setting a realistic budget will save you a lot of stress in the future.
+Your budget will serve as your basis on what to do with your marketing efforts.
+It will also give you an overview of the resources to allocate your money with.
 Keep in mind that digital advertising is the cheapest form of advertising!
 We have already compared digital marketing vs traditional marketing if you don’t believe us.

 If you are hiring a digital marketing company keep in mind that you will need to budget for paying for services as well as having a budget for running Facebook or Google Ads if that is something you are interested in for your digital marketing campaign.
 You can start by asking yourself how much revenue you want to see.
 This is where you need to set a reasonable goal.
 If you are running a Facebook ad campaign and you want to make $10,000 each month and your product margin is $100 you will need to generate 100 sales from this ad campaign.
 And with that in mind, you can set your budget based on the profit margin you’d like to generate.